Prak2701/JS/README.md

 # JS
-A code repo of Jabascript
+A code repo of Javascript